The Wonderful History of

 I closed my eyes in order to gather my thoughts.
 Before me I heard strange syllables counted through the nose; I looked up: two Chinese, unmistakable through their Asiatic features, even had I given no credence to their clothes, were addressing me with the greetings customary to their language; I stood up and stepped back two paces.
 I saw them no longer, the landscape had changed completely: trees and woods, instead of paddy-fields.
 I examined these trees and the herbs that were blooming around me; the ones I knew were Southeast-Asian plants; I moved towards a tree, one step – and everything had changed again.
 I now moved forward like a recruit at drill, stepping slowly and sedately along.
 A wonderful variety of lands, meadows, pastures, mountains, steppes, and deserts unrolled before my astonished eyes: there could be no doubt, I had seven-league boots on my feet.

 I fell on my knees in speechless reverence and shed tears of gratitude – for suddenly my future stood clear before my soul.
 Expelled from human society because of guilt early incurred, I had been directed towards nature, which I had always loved, by way of replacement; the Earth had been given me as a bountiful garden, study as the direction and strength of my life, science as its goal.
-I did not actually make a resolution.
-I have simply sought, since that time, to faithfully represent, with quiet, stringent, incessant application, the archetype which appeared, shining and perfect, in my mind’s eye; and my self-contentedness has depended on the correspondence of the representation with the original.
+I did not actually make the resolution.
+I have simply sought, since that time, to faithfully portray, with quiet, stringent, incessant application, that which appeared in my mind’s eye as a bright and complete idea; and my self-satisfaction has depended on the correspondence of the portrayal with the idea.